 All fuel drivers should receive proper training on how to perform the proper installation of fuel delivery and storage components, such as valves, fuel lines, and fuel filters.
 Train and provide resources for employees and subcontractors on processes and procedures for installation to ensure that everything is sealed before leaving the site.
 This reduces the risk of leakage and other forms of damage to equipment.

 Fuel tank drivers play a critical role in preventing losses.
-Their expertise and physical presence on-site allows them to observe the situation and their surroundings, and then identify and resolve any issues.
+Their expertise and physical presence on-site allow them to observe the situation and their surroundings, and then identify and resolve any issues.

 Guidelines for fuel oil tanks